canonical/starlark/doc/safety.md

 To safely append to a slice, wrap it in a `SafeAppender` and use its `Append` method.
 When using it, note that the `SafeAppender` modifies the slice in-place.

-For example, to safely perform `mySlice = append(mySlice, value)`, use the following snippet—
+For example, to safely perform `mySlice = append(mySlice, value)`, use the following snippet:

 ```go
 mySliceAppender := NewSafeAppender(thread, &mySlice)